 Roll out and bake:

-- Divide the dough in 3 parts and knead in each one about 33 g of crumbled feta cheese.
+- Divide the dough in 3 parts and knead in each one 1/3 of the remaining crumbled feta cheese.
 Form each part into a ball and then roll it into a circle using a rolling pin.

 - Cut each circle into 8 triangles.
 Using a teaspoon place a bit of the cheese filling in the centre of the wide end of each triangle.
-Roll the triangles into crescents, starting from the wide end where the filling is.
+Roll the triangles into crescents, starting from the wide side, where the filling is placed.

-- Place the crescents into the prepared pans and let them sit for another 20 minutes.
+- Place the crescent rolls into the prepared pans and let them sit for another 20-30 minutes.

 - Brush the crescent rolls with beaten egg and sprinkle them with mixed seeds.
 Bake for 20 minutes or until puffed and golden brown.